-Last updated on February 19, 2024
+Last updated on November 7, 2025

 Freyalise, Llanowar's Fury - Illustration by Adam Paquette

-What are Green Planeswalkers in MTG?
+What Are Green Planeswalkers in MTG?

 Nissa, Who Shakes the World - Illustration by Chris Rallis